oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_zone_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Zone resources in Oracle Cloud Infrastructure
 - Gets a list of all zones in the specified compartment.
-The collection can be filtered by name, time created, and zone type.
+The collection can be filtered by name, time created, scope, associated view, and zone type.
 - If *zone_name_or_id* is specified, the details of a single Zone will be returned.

 ..
 Aliases